 Medicare Parts A and B are sometimes called "Original Medicare."
-Original Medicare is very different from private insurance plans like health maintenance organizations, or HMOs.
-HMOs often restrict you to doctors or hospitals in their network.
-Traditional Medicare allows you to go to any doctor or hospital that accepts Medicare.
-Original Medicare is also called "fee-for-service," which has to do with how the doctor or hospital gets paid.
+Original Medicare allows you to go to any doctor or hospital that accepts Medicare.

 If you have a disability, Lou Gehrig's disease (ALS), or kidney failure, you may get Medicare even when you're younger than 65.
 And if you are 65 or older but don't get Social Security payments, you can still enroll in Medicare.
 Call Social Security at 800-772-1213, visit the web site, or apply at your local Social Security office.

 The vast majority of people over 65 get Medicare Part A for free.
-But if you or your spouse worked and paid Medicare taxes for less than 10 years total, you will have to pay a monthly fee of $451 in 2012.
-The premium decreases to $248 in 2012 if you or your spouse worked just over 10 years.
-If you pay a late enrollment penalty, this amount is higher.
+But if neither you nor your spouse worked and paid Medicare taxes for 10 years, you will have to pay an additional monthly fee depending on how long you worked.
+If you enroll late, you will be penalized by paying a higher monthly amount.

 Medicare Part A pays some of the charges for: